-In the Integrated Social Work Practice I & II and the Field Instruction I & II courses, students learn a variety of professional social work roles and how to work with individuals, couples, families, agencies, and communities through the use of modalities that are appropriate to the agency setting.
+In the Integrated Social Work Practice I & II and the Practicum Instruction I & II courses, students learn a variety of professional social work roles and how to work with individuals, couples, families, agencies, and communities through the use of modalities that are appropriate to the agency setting.
 Learning the core social work values and ethical standards and how to apply them in practice are key aspects of these courses.
-The Generalist Practice field placement provides the opportunity for students to integrate the knowledge and practice the skills learned in every Generalist Practice course.
+The Generalist Practice practicum placement provides the opportunity for students to integrate the knowledge and practice the skills learned in every Generalist Practice course.

 This is a required course of the professional foundation year in the MSW program, and prepares students for concentrated study in a specific policy area undertaken in the advanced concentration year.
 Woven through the course are four theoretical frameworks that underlie social work education at NYU Silver – critical race theory, standpoint theory, social justice, and intersectionality – and how these frameworks can be used to understand the development and practice of public policy.
 The course also focuses on the interplay between values, and political and economic structures, and how these affect social welfare policy development, and create or limit access and availability to social welfare services and benefits.
 Students will learn about the major social policies and programs that affect people’s well-being or quality of life and various aspects of social service delivery; understand the ways in which direct social work practice enacts social policies and is shaped by them; and develop beginning expertise in understanding social policy content, policy actions of agencies, professional associations, and political bodies, and the skills needed to influence social policy.